roadiz/docs/themes/extending_roadiz.rst

 Theme powered CMS
 -----------------

-We code the Theme system to be the core of your extending experience.
+We coded the Theme system to be the core of your extending experience.
 You don't need to change something else than your theme.
 So you can use a versioning tool or backup easily your work which will be only at one place.